LuborRod/fin_test/README.md

 But you gave me several clean hours for this task, that's why some moments are missed.

 P.S 2
-    Table `wallet` has custom field `hash`.
+    For clean architecture we have to use interfaces in constructors.
+Logging was also skipped.
+I wrote commentaries.Table `wallet` has custom field `hash`.
 I made it only for speed development.
 This would be relevant if the application was pulled from the outside in order to hide the real `ids`.
 Or we can use JWT tokens for 'hiding' data.
 In the future, I can make free transfers between wallets that belong to the same user.Depends on project)